Ambassador @the_plantbased_yogateacher wears the Fractal Print

 They also increase your primal nature and ability to care, giving you a sense of purpose.
 By taking on the responsibility to not only care, water, and provide sun for, but to also provide love and positivity for your plants, you are enhancing your abilities to listen to energies that cannot respond or interact with you on a direct sensory level, rather it is more intuitive and spiritual.
 Research has been done to conclude that the interactions a plant has with its surroundings can influence its health.
 A plant that is kept in a space that commonly holds negativity, hate and sadness will not thrive as successfully as a plant that is showered with kind words, positivity, and laughter.
 It is important to care for living things outside of yourself in order to learn unconditional love, selflessness, and the sacred bond that humans and nature share within this world.
 Plants will even respond to the vibrations emitted from a space, so talking to your plants can be proven to help them thrive!
 This can be super rewarding, and comforting.

-SCENT:Many plants hold amazing healing benefits, one of the ways in which these benefits can be exercised by humans is by scent.
-Fragrant plants can fill your home with beautiful fresh, calming and uplifting scents which are natural and chemical-free.
-Plants such as a Kaffir Lime tree provide an on-going, extremely uplifting and energizing energy in your space, which is perfect for study or productivity.
-Jasmine or Lavender is perfect for your bedroom, providing properties that are calming, sensual and relaxing.
+ScentMany plants hold amazing healing benefits, one of the ways in which these benefits can be exercised by humans is by scent.
+Fragrant plants can fill your home with beautifully fresh, calming, and uplifting scents that are natural and chemical-free.
+Plants such as a Kaffir Lime tree provide an on-going, extremely uplifting, and energizing energy in your space, which is perfect for study or productivity.
+Jasmine or Lavender is perfect for your bedroom, providing properties that are calming, sensual, and relaxing.
 You can also place a fragrant plant in your kitchen such as sage and allow it to subtly influence the fragrances of your cooking for a delicious experience.

 Plants do a fantastic job of converting carbon dioxide into oxygen, which is one of the most common understandings about the benefits of indoor plants.
 However, most plants tend to stop this process at night.
 A Snake plant is super low maintenance, and will actually continue to produce oxygen into the air at night, making it the perfect plant to help you breathe easy and sleep well.